Speedcubing-Canada/docs-speedcubing-canada/public/src/canadian-championship-bidding-policy.md

 - Once the Application Submission Process is complete, the Canadian Championship Selection Process will begin.
 - The review process **must** consist of communications between the Canadian Championship Selection Committee and a final vote to select the host of the Canadian Championship.
-  - The review period _may_ include meetings between the Canadian Championship Selection Committee.
+The review period _may_ include virtual meetings among the Canadian Championship Selection Committee.
-  - Meetings _may_ be proposed with each organization team before voting has begun.
+Virtual meetings between the Canadian Championship Selection Committee and each organization team _may_ be proposed before voting has begun.
     - Modifications _may_ be made to an application if it is required by the Canadian Championship Selection Committee.
 - The voting process **must** be conducted using a ranked ballot system.
   - Each member of the Canadian Championship Selection Committee will receive a ballot listing all submitted applications.